coderedcorp/coderedcms/docs/getting_started/tutorial06.rst

     Our published web page.

-Wow!
 Our site is really coming together!
 Here a challenge for you.
 Let's make all the h1 headings blue and bold(font-weight: 700).
 Try on your own.
 Here is the CSS you need.